ColbyEcology/ColbyEcology.github.io/298/PandemicInterviews.md

 # Paper Discussion Assignment Description

-Transitioning to remote learning means that we need to transition how learning happens.
+Transitioning to remote learning means that we need to transition learning happens.
 The primary method I have chosen to do this over the next 6 weeks is through paper discussions.
 The idea behind these discussions is that you will learn about the ecology and evolution of infectious disease from the general (often review) texts that I assign by reading it, writing about it, and engaging with others about it.

 ## Topics
 In finer detail, every two weeks there will be a different topic.
 They will be: